mindsdb/lightwood/docssrc/source/tutorials/README.md

 ## How to make a tutorial notebook?

-We run tutorial notebooks as tests, this is great, it gives us more test-cases and makes sure they can never be outdated.
+We use some of our tutorial notebooks as unit-tests to ensure that our pipeline is up-to-date, and to keep our examples relevant.

-In order to preserve our (and the reader's) sanity these need to behave in such a way that they can:
+In order to preserve our (and the reader's) sanity these need to behave so that they can:
-1. Be ran by the CI tools
+1. Run via the CI tools
-2. Be executed locally by a user
+2. Execute locally by a user

-Thus, the following standards are put in place for new and existing tutorials:
+To make things easier, the Lightwood team has proposed a general set of rules for tutorials:

-1. Source data from a link and load it in a dataframe using `pd.read_csv('{link}')`.
-This is waived if your tutorial works with weird data
+1. If you are using an external dataset, please ensure there is a URL that links to it (i.e.: load it in a dataframe using `pd.read_csv('{link}')`).
+Exceptions can be made for custom data types if the download dataset link is provided.
+We try to avoid hosting large datasets via Github, but please contact us if you believe it should be in our benchmarking suite.
-2. Custom code *must* be written as part of the notebook, not as a separate file.
-If you need to export it to a file (e.g. in order to load it as a lightwood module), use `%%writefile my_file.py` at the top of the jupyter codeblock, this will write the code into a file
+3. Show any **custom code within the notebook**.
+If you need to export it to a file (e.g. in order to load it as a lightwood module), use `%%writefile my_file.py` at the top of the jupyter codeblock, this will write the code into a file.
-3. Notebooks *mustn't* save any files outside of custom lightwood modules (which I take as necessary evil).
-These can too easily get into git and become confusing.
-This is waived if for some reason your tutorial really requires saving files, otherwise just comment out those lines.
+4. Please do not save any extra files within the notebook (`.json` files may be ok); if your tutorial really requires saving extra files, please contact us and we can help.
-4. Notebooks editing json-ai *must* do so inside the code (i.e. generate it, then accessed the required key and edit it), rather than loading the edited json-ai from a file.
-If you wish to display both versions and/or the diff between them just `print` it.
+6. Please edit json-ai within the notebook as opposed to externally (i.e. generate a default, then make changes based on the key you need).
+You can show the difference between default and custom json-ai via a `print` statement.
-5. Notebook must lack any code metadata, otherwise github actions will fail to run them (in the json representation, grep for `kernel` and you will find the global `metadata` key, set that to `{}`)
+7. Notebook must lack any code metadata, otherwise github actions will fail to run them (in the json representation, grep for `kernel` and you will find the global `metadata` key, set that to `{}`)

-If your totorial is anything more than a single `.ipynb` notebook and some accompanying .png or .jpg files expect it to be rejected.
+If your tutorial is anything more than a single `.ipynb` notebook and some accompanying .png or .jpg files, it may be rejected automatically.
+We would be more than happy to work with you to help adapt them to fit our automated notebooks.